 In these markets, you’ll find practically everything you need to cook that special dish, from vegetables, fruit, fish and meat to cheeses and sausages.
 There’s almost everything!

-If you don’t know some of Lisbon’s best-known food markets yet, we’ll give you a guided tour of our favorites.
+If you don’t know some of Lisbon’s best-known markets yet, we’ll give you a guided tour of our favorites.

 In 2016, Lisbon City Council launched the Mercados da Lisboa brand, with the aim of redeveloping several of the city’s markets.